ashvardanian/SimSIMD/README.md

 ## Features

-__SimSIMD__ (Arabic: "سيمسيم دي") is a library of __over 200 SIMD-optimized kernels__ for distance and similarity measures, boosting search performance in [USearch](https://github.com/unum-cloud/usearch) and several database systems.
+__SimSIMD__ (Arabic: "سيمسيم دي") is a mixed-precision math library of __over 200 SIMD-optimized kernels__ extensively used in AI, Search, and DBMS workloads.
-Named after the iconic ["Open Sesame"](https://en.wikipedia.org/wiki/Open_sesame) command from _Ali Baba and the Forty Thieves_, it opens the doors to a modern treasure: maximizing the potential of today's hardware for high resource utilization.
+Named after the iconic ["Open Sesame"](https://en.wikipedia.org/wiki/Open_sesame) command that opened doors to treasure in _Ali Baba and the Forty Thieves_, SimSimd can help you 10x the cost-efficiency of your computational pipelines.
 Implemented distance functions include:

 - Euclidean (L2) and Cosine (Angular) spatial distances for Vector Search. _[docs][docs-spatial]_